vpelss/Emogics_Tarot_Script_WP/readme.txt

 You can create your own spreads and databases.
 Use any images.
 It can easily be used for other readings.
 Rune readings?
 You just need some graphics and a database.
 If anyone wants to donate a database or graphics you created, to this project I will consider adding it to the plugin.

 == Installation ==
-Place this directory under your Wordpress wp-content\\plugins folder

-Activate it
+On activation:

+169 images will be copied from this plugin to the wordpress "uploads/Emogic-Images" folder.
+These images will be imported to the wordpress media galery.
+All the files under this plugin's "/pages" folder will be imported as wordpress pages.
+The pages will be created in a quasi folder structure (parent/child) and will mirrors the plugin's "/pages" folder structure.
-Your main tarot page will be: Emogic Tarot ?pagename=Emogic-Tarot You can rename the page.
+Your main tarot page will be: Emogic Tarot or ?pagename=Emogic-Tarot You can rename this page.

+Important:

-Important: If you uninstall the plugin your tarot pages and databases will be deleted.
-If you edited the original plugin files, make copies or backup if you want to save any changes you have made.
-There are many good plugins to backup your site
+If you deactivate this plugin the tarot pages, databases, and images installed by this plugin will be deleted.
+Before disabling this script, make copies or backups if you want to save any changes you have made.